 Beginning your search: Where to look

 Once you understand which tasks you need, you can begin your search.
 Look at directories for accounting companies and societies listed in your area.
 The American Institute of Certified Public Accountants (AICPA) also has a directory of CPAs.

 Don’t limit yourself to online directories.
 One great way to find an accountant is through word of mouth.

 Get referrals by talking with local small business owners.
-Your local chamber of commerce or similar small business organizations are great sources for recommendations.
+Your local chamber of commerce (or similar small business organizations) is a great source for recommendations.
 One of the notable chamber of commerce membership benefits is that local accountants (in addition to other local businesses) may partner with your chamber to offer discounted rates for their services.

 Choosing an accountant

 You want to select the accountant you work with carefully.
 Narrow your search down to a few accountants and interview each.
 It’s crucial to meet your accountant face-to-face before hiring.